Silver–Russell syndrome: Signs and symptoms

+The earliest among these symptoms to appear is abnormal growth-related symptoms.
+These symptoms are traditionally noticed at birth and carry on throughout life.
+It has been noted that children with SRS may be within expected normal growth for their age earlier on but rarely show any signs of continued growth to catch up to the mean size for a child at later stages of their childhood.

 The average adult height for patients without growth hormone treatment is 4'11" (149.9 cm) for males and 4'7" (139.7 cm) for females.

 Cause

 Its exact cause is unknown, but present research points toward a genetic and epigenetic component, possibly following maternal genes on chromosomes 7 and 11.
 Half of patients with Silver–Russell syndrome do not have an identified molecular etiology which suggests the involvement of other unknown genes.
 Chromosomal imbalances of HMGA2 (high mobility AT-hook 2) located on chromosome 12 have been implicated with patients who do not have a classically identified genetic cause.

+There has also been found to be a correlation between a mutation in gene site of PLAG1 on chromosome 8 which has been shown to link to growth restriction which correlates to Silver–Russell syndrome.

 It is estimated that approximately 50% of Silver–Russell patients have hypomethylation of H19 and IGF2.
 This is thought to lead to low expression of IGF2 and over-expression of the H19 gene.

 In 10% of the cases, the syndrome is associated with maternal uniparental disomy (UPD) on chromosome 7.
 This is the result of non-disjunction, where the person receives two copies of chromosome 7 from the mother (maternally inherited) rather than one from each parent.
 Normal expression requires IGF2 genes to be received from both parents, this may result in the same condition found in those with normal chromosomal inheritance but duplication events or hypomethylation.

 Other genetic causes such as duplications, deletions and chromosomal aberrations have also linked to Silver–Russell syndrome.

 Interestingly, patients with Silver–Russell syndrome have variable hypomethylation levels in different body tissues, suggesting a mosaic pattern and a postzygotic epigenetic modification issue.
 This could explain the body asymmetry frequently seen.

 Like other imprinting disorders (e.g. Prader–Willi syndrome, Angelman syndrome, and Beckwith–Wiedemann syndrome), Silver–Russell syndrome may be associated with the use of assisted reproductive technologies such as in vitro fertilization.